 SoCal Heat Hub Hosts First Community Partner Event

-Written by: Maren Hale April 25th marked an important milestone for the SoCal Extreme Heat Research Hub: our first community partner workshop.
+April 25th marked an important milestone for the SoCal Extreme Heat Research Hub: our first community partner workshop.
 The event, which was hosted at the San Diego Natural History Museum, provided an opportunity for community partners from across the county to learn about Hub research priorities and opportunities for input and support.
-The event started with … Read More
+The event started with an opportunity for attendees … Read More